-Patients with diabetes or poor circulation should note the risks that an ingrown toenail poses to their health.
-In these cases, an infection from an ingrown toenail can quickly turn into gangrene of the toe.
-Patients with joint replacements and pacemakers are at risk of bacteria from an ingrown toenail infection spreading through their blood and into these sites.
+Patients with joint replacements and pacemakers are at risk as well.
+Bacteria from an ingrown toenail infection can spread through their blood and into these sites.
 If you have a pacemaker, artificial joint, diabetes, or poor circulation, please seek medical help at the earliest sign of an ingrown toenail.

-In some cases, the ingrown toenail may persist or return.
-If this happens, your podiatrist will use a more permanent method of treatment.
-This treatment involves the use of an acid to remove the root of the nail in the in the ingrown areas, which followed by more soaking and topical antibiotics, and possibly oral antibiotics.
+Typically, ingrown toenails can be treated with non-invasive procedures, but more serious cases may require surgery, which is usually performed in the office, under local anesthesia.
+If ingrown toenails become a chronic, ongoing problem, the podiatrist will use a more permanent method of treatment.
+This treatment involves the use of an acid to remove the root of the nail in the ingrown areas.
+This is followed by soaking and topical antibiotics and possibly oral antibiotics.

 Try the following methods to prevent ingrown toenails:

 - Never pull a toenail – always use a toenail clipper

 - Do not cut into the sides of your toenails

 - Do not cut your toenails too short